mobimeo/github-rebase-review-bot/README.md

 ### Template and Deploy SAM Stack

-You need to set the `AppId` as Stack Param, it should be generated and stored in the local `.env` file.
+You need to set the `AppId` variable as a CloudFormation stack parameter.
+It should be generated and stored in your local `.env` file.

 ```
 aws cloudformation package \